19sriram/application/README.md

 This project was created for schools anywhere in the world to access admission.
 A common admission template have been chosen and worked on that.
-Raise a erquest in favor to add new features
+Raise a request in favor to add new features

 ### Plans